duckdb/duckdb_delta/README.md

 work-in-progress

 # How to use
-**NOTE:** this extension is not yet available, it will be available from DuckDB's upcoming (v0.10.3) release
+**NOTE: this extension requires the latest stable version of DuckDB, v0.10.3.**

 This extension is distributed as a binary extension.
-To use it, simply use one of its functions from DuckDB (>= v0.10.3) and the extension will be autoloaded:
+To use it, simply use one of its functions from DuckDB and the extension will be autoloaded:
 ```SQL
 FROM delta_scan('s3://some/delta/table');
 ```